justinledwards/gardino/README.md

 Requirements:  you must install Redis, have an up to date ruby / rails

 Installation:  `bundle install` , `rake db:migrate` , `rails s` , modify files mentioned above to fit your needs.

+Navigate to `http://yourapp/sidekiq` to see jobs that have run or will be running.